Concrete: Volcanic

 Volcanic concrete substitutes volcanic rock for the limestone that is burned to form clinker.
 It consumes a similar amount of energy, but does not directly emit carbon as a byproduct.
 Volcanic rock/ash are used as supplementary cementitious materials in concrete to improve the resistance to sulfate, chloride and alkali silica reaction due to pore refinement.
-Also, they are generally cost effective in comparison to other aggregates, good for semi and light weight concretes, and good for thermal and acoustic insulation.
+Also, they are generally cost-effective in comparison to other aggregates, good for semi- and light-weight concretes, and good for thermal and acoustic insulation.

 Pyroclastic materials, such as pumice, scoria, and ashes are formed from cooling magma during explosive volcanic eruptions.
-They are used as supplementary cementitious materials (SCM) or as aggregates for cements and concretes.
+They are used as supplementary cementitious materials or as aggregates for cements and concretes.
 They have been extensively used since ancient times to produce materials for building applications.
 For example, pumice and other volcanic glasses were added as a natural pozzolanic material for mortars and plasters during the construction of the Villa San Marco in the Roman period (89 BC – 79 AD), which remain one of the best-preserved otium villae of the Bay of Naples in Italy.